LNarendra532/ShellScript/Special_variables.md

 3. else show the error that please run with root access denf install mysql -y

-exit status
+exit status code
 ---------------
 0-127
  success --> 0
  other than 0 --> failure

 Functions
 ---------------